Non-game

 Non-games are a class of software on the border between video games and toys.
 The term "non-game game" was coined by late Nintendo president Satoru Iwata, who describes it as "a form of entertainment that really doesn't have a winner, or even a real conclusion".
 Will Wright had previously used the term "software toy" for the same purpose.
 The main difference between non-games and traditional video games is the lack of structured goals, objectives, and challenges.
 This allows the player a greater degree of self-expression through freeform play, since they can set up their own goals to achieve.
-Some genres that have been considered non-games include language-learning software, digital tabletop games, puzzle games, simulation games, and art games.
+Some genres that have been considered non-games include language-learning software, digital tabletop games, simulation video games, and art games.